aakash30jan/turbtools/README.md

 Options
-  -h, --help            show this help message and exit -o, --outpath            Save email in an HTML file -f, --datafile            datafile in .mat or .nc with path
+  -h, --help            show this help message and exit -o, --outpath         Path to save output stats and plots -f, --datafile        Path of datafile in .mat or .nc

 ```

 ### Examples